ziemke/cs171-hw-ziemke-zeno/hw2/design.md

 There is an issue, that parts of the visualiazation can be cut of, when its too big.
 I fixed this for the group labels, by placing them at the upper most/lower most position if they are out of bounds.
 But after spending more than 60h on this problemset I unfortuantely did not have time to fix this issue for the circles.

 I also wanted to implement an option where you could click on a country, the highlighting of this country and its tradelinks would stay until you click somewhere else.
 Combined with x/y transitions for the trading links, this would have made it even easier to analyze how trade relationship for a specific country change over time.

+Pictures of the process of implementing the homework can be found in the /design/ folder together with an alternative design.